 Description: Max displacement of the fault as criteria.
-Argument: One.
-A positive number.
-Default: Repeatable: No

 6.13.7.4 <number>

 Description: The total number of faults to be grouped in the large faults group.
 The number must be larger than the number of deterministic faults if <group-by-faultset> is used.